 Because you are the teacher, presenter or practitioner and you are used to doing the talking - you should be the voice on the recording!

-Unlike virtually everyone else you do not need to find an expert voice artist to record your parts because your ability to present your material is a big part of what you are promoting.
+Unlike many other scenarios you do not need to find an expert voiceover artist to record your parts because your ability to present your material is a big part of what you are promoting.

-There's so much nuance and detail in how you deliver your work that you being the one delivering it is crucial.
+There's so much nuance and detail in how you deliver your work that you being the one delivering it can be crucial.

 The only variation on this I'd say is that you could have someone else offering an intro or 'rubrics' ( Headings or instructions ).
 The more complex your project is - for example an online course or podcast, the more likely that you'll benefit from supporting voices.